sajanthomas01/jsbytes/README.md

 The example site is available at http://localhost:8000.
 You should see the example site loaded in your web browser.
 Also visit http://localhost:8000/___graphql to explore your site's GraphiQL data and schema.

-Then go to `../docs` to edit and write awesome docs!.
+Then go to `docs` to edit and write awesome docs!.

 ## Deploy